🪜

 30-60 days

-Mezzanine financing sits between senior debt and equity in the capital stack.
-It allows borrowers to increase leverage beyond what a first mortgage provides, reducing the equity needed for a deal.
-Secured by a pledge of the borrower's ownership interest rather than a lien on the property.
-In Ohio, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 10% - 18%.
+Mezzanine loans are subordinate real estate loans secured by a pledge of the borrower's ownership interests rather than a mortgage lien on the property itself.
+Borrowers use them when the senior lender's proceeds stop short and they want to reduce the common equity check.
+In Ohio, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 6.75% - 11.97%.

 Ohio's major metros of Columbus, Cleveland, and Cincinnati each have distinct economic specializations, with Columbus demonstrating particularly strong growth in technology, insurance, and logistics.
 The state is a significant manufacturing and healthcare services hub.